Who, when and how? A look at the UK’s vaccination rollout

-LONDON (AP) — British regulators have become the first to approve the COVID-19 vaccine developed by American drugmaker Pfizer and Germany’s BioNTech for experimental use.
+LONDON (AP) — British regulators have become the first to approve the COVID-19 vaccine developed by American drugmaker Pfizer and Germany’s BioNTech for emergency use.
 Because trials of the vaccine have shown that it has 95% efficacy, there is acute interest in how the U.K. plans to implement its biggest immunization program in decades.
 Here’s a look at what is known about Britain’s vaccination plan:

 HOW MUCH OF THE VACCINE DOES THE U.K. HAVE?